ITCowboys/Blueprint-Microsoft-365/content/design/endpoints/windows/security/identity-providers.md

+Identity Providers
 ---

-title: "Identity Providers"
-weight: 25
-description: "This section describes the design decisions associated with identity providers for Windows 10 and 11 endpoints configured according to guidance in ASD's Blueprint for Secure Cloud."
+This section describes the design decisions associated with identity providers for Windows 10 and 11 endpoints configured according to guidance in Microsoft 365 Blueprint for Secure Cloud.
----

 The identity providers section considers the different methods of logging on to the Windows 10 and 11 device.
 The local administrator account is addressed in a separate section.
 Windows 10 and 11 provides various user account types or identity providers.
 This section outlines the identity providers that can be implemented for a Windows 10 and 11 device.